 Activate the agent

-If you haven't already installed the agent, see Use deployment scripts to add and protect computers or Manually install the Deep Security Agent for instructions.
+If you haven't already installed the agent, see Use deployment scripts to add and protect computers or Manually install the agent for instructions.

 Before the installed agent can protect its computer or be converted to a relay, you must activate the agent with Workload Security.
 Activation registers the agent with Workload Security during an initial communication.

 - Activate the agent through a deployment script.
 See Use deployment scripts to add and protect computers for details.

 - Activate the agent from the computer where the agent is installed.
 Run this command:

 To find the appropriate values for

 , , in the Workload Security console, go to Support > Deployment Scripts, scroll to the end of the script that is generated, and copy the region, tenantID, and token values.
 For details on this command, including additional parameters, see Command-line basics.

 - Activate the agent through an event-based task ("Computer Created (by System)" event) to automatically activate computers when they connect to Workload Security or when Workload Security syncs with an LDAP directory or cloud account.
 For more information, see Create an event-based task.

 Before activation, the agent will have one of these statuses: